-- An application for a decision concerning access must include: - the requests; - h. the main facts: - c.112 the form provided by OFCOM, if the application is justified by the dominant position of the opponent of the application and the latter disputes the dominant position.
+- An application for a decision concerning access must include: - the requests; - b. the main facts; - c. the form provided by OFCOM, if the application is justified by the dominant position of the opponent of the application and the latter disputes the dominant position.